thekswenson/Zombi/README.md

 4. Gene trees generated from step 4 are fed into SimPhy as locus trees.
 This generates new gene trees that incorporate incomplete lineage sorting.
 5. The new, SimPhy generated gene trees are fed back into Zombi which is then run in its **S** mode, which generates sequences from the tree.

 The first 4 steps are done using the **ZombiPhy.py** script, which automates the steps for ease of use.
-The final step is done using a seperate Python script, **Name Pending**, as it is **very computationally expensive**
+The final step is done using a seperate Python script, **Seqsim.py**, as it is **very computationally expensive**

 **Parameters:**